 All of these points above involve a tight focus both in time and in the type of lending and borrower involved.
-The case of an individual borrower temporarily unable to pay a residential mortgage to an institutional lender will not be the only loan default situation to be expected over the coming weeks and months.
+The case of an individual borrower temporarily unable to pay a residential mortgage with an institutional lender will not be the only loan default situation to be expected over the coming weeks and months.

 Defaults are expected to escalate in all areas of lending.
 Lenders can expect a dramatic increase in borrower requests that forbearance should be given in the coming months.
 These requests will be made across all spectrums of lending from simple residential mortgages to large and sophisticated commercial loans.

 There is nothing profound in saying that lenders will want to consider any requests for forbearance very carefully.
 The legal framework that guides their choices has not changed and the wide range of enforcement options available to a lender remain open.
-In considering how to exercise their options, lenders will want to want to keep an eye on guidance emerging from the FCA and the like.
+In considering how to exercise their options lenders will want to want to keep an eye on guidance emerging from the FCA and the like.
 Lenders must be careful.
 If a borrower’s default/inability to repay a loan is linked to the Covid outbreak then is it a temporary issue where giving forbearance/ offering to restructure a loan will improve the prospects of a recovery?
 With the UK already bracing itself for disruption with Brexit pending, lenders have already been expecting a likely increase in loan defaults.
 They will want constructive discussions with their borrowers to fully understand the reasons for loan defaults and how exit routes can be achieved.
 Each case will be different.
 Many loans will be suitable for restructuring or forbearance.
 In some cases however enforcement will be the only appropriate step.

 One of the more memorable moments of last week were the words of Andrew Marr on his Sunday morning political show- “this is the moment when selfishness starts to become seriously unfashionable”.
 My take on that is that a lender concerned with conduct risk will be keen to ensure that they react to loan defaults fairly.
 Lenders will not want to be seen to be acting vindictively or opportunistically.
 Equally, borrowers who have entered into commercial loan arrangements which constituted a commercial risk to make profit should not expect forbearance or ‘debt forgiveness’ as a matter of course.

 In recent years loan enforcement has been directed down a path where a lender is encouraged to engage in a dialogue with its borrower to address how a loan is to be repaid.
 Much of the MCOB framework and the debt pre-action protocol encourage such a dialogue.
-It is reasonable to assume that any new ‘bolt-ons’ to this area that the present crisis inspires will continue to follow that theme.
+It reasonable to assume that any new ‘bolt-ons’ to this area that the present crisis inspires will continue to follow that theme.